Acrysa/CHA---C-header-analysis/README.md

 # CHA---C-header-analysis
 School project, search and analyse functions in .h files.

+# Credits
-# Author: Marie Faltusova
+* Author: Marie Faltusova
 * Name: Analysis of C header files
 * Script: cha.php
 * Description: This script analyse .h file or directory given by
 *              input argument and outputs a XML file containing
 *	     list of functions and their details.
 *

 # Run